MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 Your AI model is deployed in the region that hosts the environment.
 For example, if your environment is created in the Europe region, your model is deployed in datacenters in Europe.
 For more information, go to [Environments overview](/power-platform/admin/environments-overview).

-Images used for training purposes in object detection and form processing models are persisted in Dataverse.
-In contrast, images used at prediction time aren't persisted.
-Examples of non-persisted images are those in a Power Apps component framework (PCF) control and in Power Automate.
+Images and documents used for training purposes in object detection and form processing models are persisted in Dataverse.
+In contrast, images and documents used at prediction time aren't persisted.
+Examples of non-persisted images and documents are those in a Power Apps component framework (PCF) control and in Power Automate.

 ## Enable or disable AI Builder preview features